-Harry and Meghan Have Officially Split From William and Kate — Here's Why
+Harry and Meghan Are Reportedly Splitting From Their Charity With Will and Kate — Here's Why

 Our new favorite foursome is breaking up (kind of).
 Back in November, The Sunday Times reported that Prince William and Prince Harry were considering creating two separate offices at Kensington Palace, which would allow the Duke and Duchess of Sussex to forge their own path and would also reflect the increasingly different responsibilities that are being taken on by both couples.
 On March 14, the Cambridge and Sussex households were officially separated, as agreed by the queen and Prince Charles.
-Essentially, the couples will each do business as two teams rather than one, and it will give Prince Harry and Meghan Markle more autonomy ahead of the birth of their first child.
+Essentially, the couples will each do business as two teams rather than one, and it will give Prince Harry and Meghan Markle more autonomy now that their first child, baby Archie, is here.

-"This long-planned move will ensure that permanent support arrangements for The Duke and Duchess's work are in place as they start their family and move to their official residence at Frogmore Cottage," the palace's statement read.
+"This long-planned move will ensure that permanent support arrangements for The Duke and Duchess's work are in place as they start their family and move to their official residence at Frogmore Cottage," the palace said in a statement in March.
 Meghan and Harry's office will move from Kensington Palace to Buckingham, which is also the queen's professional place of residence.

-Harry and Meghan are expecting to make their move from Kensington Palace to Frogmore Cottage, on the Windsor estate, quite soon.
-Plans are said to have been in the works since before Meghan and Harry got married last May.
-"William and Harry are working to make sure the Sussexes have an office that can support their family when they move to Frogmore this Spring," the Times wrote last month.
+Harry and Meghan made their move from Kensington Palace to Frogmore Cottage, on the Windsor estate, in April just weeks before baby Archie was born.
+Plans are said to have been in the works since before Meghan and Harry got married in May 2018.
+"William and Harry are working to make sure the Sussexes have an office that can support their family when they move to Frogmore this Spring," the Times wrote in February.
 The split makes sense, given the difference in responsibility for the two couples — as the future head of state, William will take over the Duchy of Cornwall, while Harry and Meghan are afforded a bit more liberty and "have more of a blank canvas with their roles."

 "The arrival of Meghan has changed the dynamic of the relationship in a fairly significant way," royals author Sally Bedell Smith told People last Fall.
 "It is inevitable and practical because it gives Harry and Meghan some freedom to build up their own collection of interests and charities.
 Meghan has very strong views on what she is interested in and that may be what Harry shares, but not what William and Kate share."